CryptoSignal/Crypto-Signal/README.md

 Once built copy template.env to .env and add your API keys, at a minimum read-only Bittrex keys are required.

 ## How to run
-In the root directory run `docker-compose up` or `make run` if you don't have docker-compose.
+In the root directory run `docker-compose run app` or `make run` if you don't have docker-compose.

 # How to use (Local)
 To install the dependencies for this project, run "pip install -r requirements.txt" in the app directory.